 There are now a variety of over 20 Apps to help patients use technology to read, navigate communicate with sighted helpers and to chat on social media.

-Where necessary the following services can also be discussed mobility training, eccentric viewing trains (to use your side vision), technology to read using artificial intelligence such as Orcam, support groups for specific eye diseases, specialist tints to reduce glare, bioptic telescopes to allow hands free distance and near viewing.
+Where necessary the following services can also be discussed mobility training, eccentric viewing trains (to use your side vision), support groups for specific eye diseases, specialist tints to reduce glare, electronic self focussing bioptic telescopes to allow hands free distance and near viewing.

 What costs are involved?

 An initial consultation lasts one hour with subsequent reviews 1/2 hourly.
-Consultation Fees are invoiced separately and can be redeemed from BUPA and Norwich Union.
+Consultation Fees are invoiced separately.
 Only Low Vision Aids that are deemed satisfactory are invoiced and any loan models are returned at no charge.